cysouw/diathesis/text/c11_infinitive.md

 #### Notes {.unnumbered}

-The verb *gehen* 'to walk' has become lexicalised in this construction as *sich gehen lassen* 'to lose one's control' [@next].
+The verb *gehen* 'to walk' has become lexicalised in this construction as *sich gehen lassen* meaning 'to lose one's control' [@next].

 ::: ex
 - Er geht nach Hause.